fraserxu/fraserxu.github.io/_posts/2016-05-10-my-first-production-isomorphic-graphql-project.md

 * Modern JavaScript libraries that have best practises in the community

 With the above requirements, I started from the simplest hello world express server, and deployed it to Heroku.
-The other day I need to build the static part of the page, and need to render from the server side, so I installed `React` and render a few of
+The other day I started to build the static part of the page, and need to render from the server side, so I installed `React` and render a few of
 Header and Footer component and rendered them on server with `React.renderToString`.

-Since I also need to have other pages for `404`, `500`, I added `React-Router` to have the router support.
+Since I also need to have other pages like `404`, `500`, I added `React-Router` to have the router support.
 It works super fine and I love what I did so far.

 But I think I forget to mention the setup I need to make in order to make those 3 libraries to work for both browser and server.
-Here's the depencies list:
+Here's the dependencies list:

 * babel-cli
 * babel-core